Cosmos547/Course/F18CS846/paper-reviews/Week07_Paper11_WenhanZhu.md

 - The results seems to imply that between versions of software, many OOIs are modified.
 So what is a version change in general.
 Is it a convention or they are just per person.

-- What causes the difference between decomplied and source code?
+- What causes the difference between decompiled and source code?
 I'm not very familiar on this topic.

 - Malware detection potential?
 Since binary to binary seems to have a great precision it would detect differences between original file.